scottcarr/scottcarr.github.com/_posts/2016-1-24-my-week-in-llvm.md

 {% endhighlight%}

-Using this, I can clone one function into another, so I just need to make sure *newFunc* is a function in the current module.
+Using this, I can clone one function into another, so I just need to make sure *NewFunc* is a function in the current module.

 #Step 2: Grep for It